 It’s like going to see a specialist when you have a particular health issue vs. seeing some generic doctor.
 It seems to me that these days there’s an overflow of generic doctors in the area of online education.
 What we need is specialists helping with specific problems, and those are so rare.

-Interestingly, from my conversations with colleagues I have discovered that even after reading countless blog entries, taking classes and discussing the matter on forums they still find themselves in the dark about this niche-finding process.
+From my chats with other online teachers, I have discovered that even after reading countless blog entries, taking classes and discussing the matter on forums they still find themselves in the dark about this niche-finding process.
 Usually what is meant by niche finding is:

 a) finding some area that (preferably) hasn’t been taken by any other language teacher;

 b) finding some area where you are more experienced and knowledgeable than all the rest of your competitors;

 c) finding an area that is very much in demand

 So why are the above criteria still confusing and vague?
 The most obvious reason would be we cannot always know exactly what our competition is doing.
 If I’m an online English teacher I put myself into a broad category where I’m competing against thousands upon thousands great English teachers, many of whom are much better than myself.